ploetz-zeller/symbio-documentation/docs/admin/features/process-design/fact_sheet_related-global-objects/fact-sheet_related-global-objects.md

-# Fact sheet: related global objects
+# Fact Sheets: Global related objects

 By this feature, a specific process view can be selected in the ‘Graphic’ dropdown of the Toolbar.
 It shows connected global objects within the currently opened Main or Sub Process - directly above the process flow.